 Unlike fat grafting, implants carry the risk of rupture and leakage.
 This means they must be changed over the patient’s lifespan.
 Implants also have a risk of visibility and rippling, especially when they are too large for your breast tissue.

 Further, breast implants have a risk of capsular contracture, when scar tissue thickens around an implant, resulting in implant hardening and distortion.
 Breast implants also result in visible scars for placement, unlike fat grafting.
 While both silicone and saline are considered safe for the body, they are still not as safe as your own body fat.

 Fat Grafting or Breast Implants – Which Looks and Feels More Natural?

 Breast augmentation patients now have the luxury of choosing between saline, silicone and fat grafting for their plastic surgery procedures.
 However, all options come with their own drawbacks and limitations.

 Choosing the right type of procedure depends on many factors.
 Silicone and saline implants have been used countless times in breast augmentation procedures over the years.
 These are time tested classics that are still in regular use today.
 As a result, the option used in your surgery is often entirely based on what you and your surgeon decide offers you the best results.

 Silicone or Saline Breast Implants?

 Many surgeons prefer silicone implants as they look and feel more realistic.
 Silicone is often seen as softer and less weighty than saline.
-Saline on the other hand, are preferred by other surgeons as they have more natural bounce, go flat when you lie down, are adjustable and the body can absorb saline if you experience a rupture.
+Saline, on the other hand, is preferred by other surgeons as they have more natural bounce, go flat when you lie down, are adjustable and the body can absorb saline if you experience a rupture.
 Saline also often costs half the price of silicone and are great for patients nervous about putting silicone in their body.